OpenIndy/OpenIndy.github.io/posts/about.md

 * User friendly - clear graphical user interface
 * Honestly - all analysis processes are transparent and their results fully visible
 * Accurately - consistent implementation of variance propagation
-* Compatibility - a multiplatform software for Windows, Mac and Linux

 #### For whom is it intended